Telecominfraproject/wlan-docs/sdk-installation/deploy-using-docker-compose.md

 openwifi_rttys_1       /rttys/rttys                     Up      0.0.0.0:5912->5912/tcp,:::5912->5912/tcp, 0.0.0.0:5913->5913/tcp,:::5913->5913/tcp
 ```

-1. When the certificate for the REST API and other components is self-signed, accepting trust for the self-signed REST API certificate on your local machine is required.\
+1. When the certificate for the REST API and other components is self-signed, accepting trust for the self-signed REST API certificate on your local machine is required.
    \
    Add `certs/restapi-ca.pem` to your trusted browser certificates or add certificate exceptions in your browser by visiting each of the following URLs (one per port) :\
    `https://openwifi.wlan.local:16001 and ports :16002 :16003 :16004 and :16005`\
    \
    Using the browser, accept the self-signed SSL certificate warnings (make sure to visit both and add the exceptions).
 2. Connect to your AP via SSH and add a static hosts entry in `/etc/hosts` for `openwifi.wlan.local` which points to the address of the host the SDK deployment runs on.
 3. While staying in the SSH session, copy the content of `certs/restapi-ca.pem` on your local machine to your clipboard and append it to the file `/etc/ssl/cert.pem` on the AP.
-This way your AP will also trust the self-signed certificate.\
+This way your AP will also trust the self-signed certificate.
    This step is necessary for rtty features and only required when using self-signed test deployment.
 4. Navigate in a web browser to `https://openwifi.wlan.local` to access the UI and login with default username and password.
 You will now be prompted to change this default password to something more secured.

 ![](<../.gitbook/assets/Screen Shot 2021-12-08 at 2.14.02 PM.png>)

-1. To use the curl test scripts which are included in the micro service repositories make sure to set the following environment variables before issuing a request:
+1. To use the curl test scripts which are included in the microservice repositories make sure to set the following environment variables before issuing a request:

 ```
 export UCENTRALSEC="openwifi.wlan.local:16001"